DavorPenzar/magic-text/README.md

 ```

-The above probabilities mean that the token `"Israel"` appears with only 0,15 % of chance, but, following the tokens `{ "God", " ", "of", " " }`, the probability of the next token being `"Israel"` rises to 40,85 %&mdash;more than 270 times!
-Although, it is worth mentioning that token comparison is actually case-insensitive and that some tokens are not really part of the bible, such as the preamble:
+The above probabilities mean that the token `"Israel"` appears with only 0,15 % of chance, but, following the tokens `{ "God", " ", "of", " " }`, the probability of the next token being `"Israel"` rises up to 40,85 %&mdash;more than 270 times!
+Although, it is worth mentioning that token comparison is actually case-insensitive and that some tokens are not really part of the [*Bible*](http://en.wikipedia.org/wiki/Bible), such as the preamble:

 ```
 The Project Gutenberg eBook of The King James Bible